AA BSEd MEdSt EdD

 BA GradDipEd(Sec) GradDipTh(Ed) GradDipBus(Acc) MEdSt EdD GradCertEd(HighEd) CertIVTAE

-Lecturer in Educational Theology, Associate Dean for Learning and Teaching, Coordinator of Education Studies
+Dean, Lecturer in Education, Coordinator of Education Studies

-Merryn is the Associate Dean for Learning and Teaching.
-She teaches units in the programs for pre-service and in-service teachers and is the ALC advisor for Discover.
+Merryn teaches units in the programs for pre-service and in-service teachers and is the Dean of the College.

 Research areas: Education, Educational Theology (Minor Thesis only)